niklasLough/Pdf-Content-Validator/README.md

 [http://127.0.0.1:5000/apidocs/](http://127.0.0.1:5000/apidocs/)
 - **Endpoints:** The Swagger UI displays all available API endpoints.
 You can view details about each endpoint, including its method, parameters, and possible responses.
 - **Test Endpoints:** Use the "Try it out" button to send requests directly from the documentation.
 Here you should input the necessary parameters.
-- **View Response:** Swagger provides a of the request and response details.
+- **View Response:** Swagger provides a view of the request and response details.

 ### Access the API Endpoints using Postman (or another API development tool)